Precoding

-To prevent a potential misunderstanding here, precoding does not cancel out the impact of the channel, but it aligns the vector containing the transmit symbols (i.e. transmit vector) with the eigenvector(s) of the channel.
-In simple terms, it transforms the transmit symbols' vector in such a way that the vector reaches the receiver in the strongest form that is possible in the given channel.

-Why do they call it "coding"?
-It is a preprocessing technique that performs transmit diversity and it is similar to equalization, but the main difference is that you have to optimize the precoder with a decoder.
-Channel equalization aims to minimize channel errors, but the precoder aims to minimize the error in the receiver output.

 Precoding for Point-to-Point MIMO Systems

 In point-to-point multiple-input multiple-output (MIMO) systems, a transmitter equipped with multiple antennas communicates with a receiver that has multiple antennas.
 Most classic precoding results assume narrowband, slowly fading channels, meaning that the channel for a certain period of time can be described by a single channel matrix which does not change faster.
 In practice, such channels can be achieved, for example, through OFDM.
 The precoding strategy that maximizes the throughput, called channel capacity, depends on the channel state information available in the system.

 Statistical channel state information

 If the receiver knows the channel matrix and the transmitter has statistical information, eigenbeamforming is known to achieve the MIMO channel capacity.
 In this approach, the transmitter emits multiple streams in eigendirections of the channel covariance matrix.

 Full channel state information

 If the channel matrix is completely known, singular value decomposition (SVD) precoding is known to achieve the MIMO channel capacity.
 In this approach, the channel matrix is diagonalized by taking an SVD and removing the two unitary matrices through pre- and post-multiplication at the transmitter and receiver, respectively.
 Then, one data stream per singular value can be transmitted (with appropriate power loading) without creating any interference whatsoever.